Virginia Estate Planning Lawyer Guides Arlington Parents in Making Guardianship Arrangements

-Parents with minor children face many responsibilities in raising them and typically expect to fulfill those responsibilities personally until each child reaches an age that the parents consider to be mature.
+Parents of minors face many responsibilities in raising them and typically expect to fulfill those responsibilities personally until each child reaches an age that the parents consider to be mature.
 That expectation will not be realized if both parents die or become incapacitated before the youngest child reaches the age of maturity.

 A parent with young children must take steps to protect his or her minor children in the event that the parent dies prematurely.
 One step a parent should take is to write a will appointing a guardian to exercise legal custody of any minor children following the parent’s death.

-Virginia recognizes two types of guardianships of minors:
+Virginia recognizes two types of guardianship for minors:

 - Guardianship of the person of the minor – A guardian of the person of a minor normally exercises legal custody over the minor.